adyxax/www/content/blog/nix/first-webapp-gotosocial.md

 - The basic block structures are in fact Sets, meaning lists of key-value pairs where the keys are unique.
 - The `{...}: { }` that structure the whole file is a module definition.
 In the first curly braces are arguments.
 - The `let ...; in { }` construct is a way to define local variables for usage in the block following the `in`.
 - You can write strings with double quotes or double single quotes.
 This makes it so that you almost never need to escape characters!
-The double single quote also allows to write multi line strings that will smartly strip the starting white spaces.
+The double single quotes also allow to write multi line strings that will smartly strip the starting white spaces.
 - file system paths are not strings!
 - list elements are separated by white spaces.
 - You can merge the keys in two sets with `//`, often used in conjunction with `let` local variables.